-Dr. Donna Karno teaches in the on-campus BS program, the off-campus BS program, the MS Ed. in Early Childhood degree program, and the MS Ed Instructional Technology collaborative degree program.
+Dr. Donna Karno teaches in the on-campus Bachelor's program, the off-campus Bachelor's program, the MS Ed. in Early Childhood degree program, and the MS Ed Instructional Technology collaborative degree program.
 Since entering the profession of early childhood education, she has worked in many different capacities including as a consultant, lead teacher, and preschool director.
 She brings all of these experiences to the classroom as a way to connect the academic with field work.
 Dr. Karno is involved in teaching and research using digital technologies in the early childhood profession on the local, state and national levels.
 With an MA in political science and teaching experience in post-secondary social science, Dr. Karno maintains an active interest in public policy.

 Dr. Overstreet’s interest in popular culture has lead her to teach several First Year Seminars focusing on the television work of Joss Whedon and the films of Joel and Ethan Coen.
 Her interest in young adult literature has culminated in writing two books that examine this literature—the most recent being vampire literature.
 Additionally, Dr. Overstreet teaches writing and teaches future teachers to teach writing.